-The only compulsory subject at Stage 2 is the Research Project, running for one semester.
+The only compulsory subject at Stage 2 is the Activating Identities & Futures (pilot program), running for one semester, which is offered at Year 11.

 To achieve your SACE, you must pass ('C-' grade or better) three full year subjects (worth 20 credits each) or the equivalent in VET.